-The right to freedom of speech of all Neighborhood Council board members, committee members and stakeholders shall not be abridged."

-Neighborhood Councils shall have the right to petition and communicate with all levels of government as a Neighborhood Council. "
+The right to freedom of speech of all Neighborhood Council board members, committee members and stakeholders shall not be abridged.
+Neighborhood Councils shall have the right to petition and communicate with all levels of government as a Neighborhood Council."

-committee member or stakeholder solely in the performance of the business of the Neighborhood Council board members are elected officials and no board member, Neighborhood Council shall be considered an employee of the City. " The City and its agencies and departments shall have no right to impose training of any kind or duration on Neighborhood Council participants; training may be offered to individuals or boards on a voluntary basis.

-enforced unless the Neighborhood Council itself has intentionally included those rules in There shall be a strong presumption that any Neighborhood Council board member who than the governing board of that member's district shall only be carried out on the basis its own bylaws; the imposition of these bylaws on Neighborhood Councils which do not of extreme circumstances which shall include violence, threats against a board member Council or the Neighborhood Council system as a whole.
-This shall not be construed to certain number of consecutive absences or due to a certain number of absences over rightfully by decision of those voters.
-Removal of a board member by anybody other or a member of the public, or conviction of a crime which affects the Neighborhood has been elected by the voters of his/her district holds the board seat lawfully and limit Neighborhood Council bylaws rules which remove a board member due to a the course of a year.
-Bylaws rules regarding "censure and removal" shall not be intentionally include them shall not be enforceable.
+Neighborhood Council board members are elected officials and no board member, committee member or stakeholder solely in the performance of the business of the Neighborhood Council shall be considered an employee of the City.
+The City and its agencies and departments shall have no right to impose training of any kind or duration on Neighborhood Council participants; training may be offered to individuals or boards on a voluntary basis.
+There shall be a strong presumption that any Neighborhood Council board member who has been elected by the voters of his/her district holds the board seat lawfully and rightfully by decision of those voters.
+Removal of a board member by anybody other than the governing board of that member's district shall only be carried out on the basis of extreme circumstances which shall include violence, threats against a board member to a member of the Public, or conviction of a crime which affects the Neighborhood Council or the Neighborhood Council system as a whole.
+This shall not be construed to limit Neighborhood Council system as a whole.
+This shall not be construed to limit Neighborhood Council system as a whole.
+This shall not be construed to the course of a year.
+Bylaws rules regarding "censure and removal" shall not be enforced unless the Neighborhood Council steelf has intentionally included those rules in its own bylaws; the imposition of these bylaws on Neighborhood Councils which do not intentionally include them shall not be enforceable.